scottserven/pi-stock/readme.md

 You will need the following before running the commands below:
 * A Heroku Account
 * Your **Bot Token** from Discord (Step 2 above)
-* Your Discord Server ID ([If you don't know how to get this](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))
+* A Discord Channel ID ([If you don't know how to get this](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))

 To deploy to Heroku, clone this repo, and from within the repo folder: